 The balance and regulation of fluid in the body is very complex.
 In short, the cause of edema as simply defined as possible, is that tiny blood vessels in the body (capillaries) leak fluid into the surrounding tissues.
 This excess fluid causes the tissues to swell.

 The cause of fluid leaking into the surrounding tissues may be the result of several mechanisms, for example:

 - Too much force or pressure inside the blood vessels

 - a force outside of the blood vessel causes the fluid to be drawn through it; or

-- the wall of the blood vessel is compromised and cannot maintain equilibrium, leading to fluid loss.
+- the wall of the blood vessel is compromised and cannot maintain equilibrium, leading to a fluid loss.